 Certain times of year will always be more popular than others.
 Retailers, for example, will see spikes in interest during the high holidays.
 Equally, there may be a 24-hour period where an advert sees a spike in popularity.
 Perhaps an influencer was snapped wearing a particular piece of apparel, or a news story brought a search term to prevalence.

 In these circumstances, Google will allow you to double your daily budget.
 The average cost over the month should even itself out.
 Be mindful of keeping an eye on this, though – especially if you pay for conversions.
-This can see a sharp increase in the cost of Google ads.
+This can see a sharp increase in the cost of your Google Ads.

 Conclusion: Does the cost of Google Ads provide a profitable ROI?